-I am currently teaching in Sociology and Justice Studies at Rhode Island College.
+I am Assistant Professor of social theory in the Department of Sociology and Criminology at Framingham State University.
+Prior, I was an Assistant Professor in the Department of Sociology at Rhode Island College.
 From 2016 to 2018, I was a Lecturer in the Department of Sociology at the University of Massachusetts Amherst, where I taught in the Crime, Law, and Deviance area.

 I am finishing writing a book called Race & Police: The Origins of Our Peculiar Institutions, which focuses on the historical co-origination and mutual reproduction of the unique race and police institutions in the seventeenth- and eighteenth-century Anglo-American colonies.

 My most recent publications have been in Social Justice, Big Data & Society, and American Studies Journal, and a book called Why Don’t The Poor Rise Up?: Organizing the Twenty-First Century Resistance (AK Press, 2017).

 In 2015-16, I was a postdoctoral fellow at the Center For Humanistic Inquiry at Amherst College.
 There, I continued research from my dissertation on the mediated visibility of racialized police violence.
 While at Amherst College, I published in Media & Communication and Surveillance & Society.
 The latter article won the 2016 Early Career Researcher award from the Surveillance Studies Network.